slawek87/linkedin-py/README.md

     print(profile_data)
 ```

-You can modify it by setting up your own param value.
+You can modify it by setting up your own `param` value.
+This value must be a string.

 ```python
     token = 'AQVUFKfVWHbIBn9ckq_TjJMlFBw'